neondatabase/website/content/docs/conceptual-guides/branching.md

     -	Create a branch for ML model training
     -	Name or tag a branch for a specific point in time for ML model training repeatability

-### Branch characteristics

-A branch has the following characteristics:

-- A branch compute has 1 vCPU and 256 MB of RAM
-- Branches are read-write
-- A branch supports a single endpoint, which is the URL address required to perform actions on the branch using the Neon API.
-- A branch can be created without an endpoint.
-An endpoint may not be required for certain use cases, such as backups.
-- A branch endpoint can be deleted
-- The endpoint associated with the branch is deleted when a branch is deleted.
-- A branch endpoint URL uses the same format as a project endpoint URL: `{project_id}-{endpoint_id}.cloud.neon.tech`